omeka/omeka-s-enduser/docs/content/items.md

 #### Omeka resource
 Choosing an Omeka resource as a metadata value creates an [internal link between the resource you are creating and the resource that fills that field](#linked-resources).

 When creating an item, you have the option to use either another item or an item set.
+If the item has media attached, you can also choose from within that media - not any other media in the installation.

 Choosing a resource type will open a side drawer where you can browse all of those resources in the installation.
 You can use the search function at the top of the drawer to narrow down the list or to quickly find a specific item.

-Once you select an item or item set, detailed information will load, and you must click "Select resource" to finish linking the resources.
-You can also click the "X" button in the upper right-hand corner to go back to the list of items or item sets.
+Once you select a resource, detailed information will load, and you must click "Select resource" to finish linking the resources.
+You can also click the "X" button in the upper right-hand corner to go back to the list of resources.

 ![Select Item menu with list of items to link in edit item view](contentfiles/items_addresource.png)